 Supporters

-The FLIER Programme is generously supported by the Dennis and Mireille Gillings Foundation and the Government Department of Business, Energy and Industrial Strategy ‘Investment in Research Talent’ fund.
+The FLIER Programme is generously supported by the Dennis and Mireille Gillings Foundation and the Government Department for Science, Innovation and Technology (DSIT).

 FLIER participants are in the middle of their career, established within their own sector, with the seniority to effect organisational change and are already or are keen to undertake a cross-sector project.